KP integrability of non-perturbative differentials: Basic constructions and properties

 \begin{remark} Corollary~\ref{cor:KP-deformed} is also a tool to re-introduce the (multi-)KP times as it is done in~\cite{BorEyn-AllOrderConjecture,eynard2024hirotafaygeometry,krichever2023quasiperiodicsolutionsuniversalhierarchy}, which we essentially suppressed everywhere so far for the clarity of exposition except for Equation~\eqref{eq:Krtau}.
 To this end, we select a number of points $p_1,\dots,p_N\in\Sigma\setminus \cP$, $N\geq 1$, and consider the choices of the second kind differentials $d\Upsilon^{\alpha}_{k}$ with the only pole at $p_\alpha$ of order $k+1$, $\alpha=1,\dots,N$, normalized by the condition $\oint_\fA d \Upsilon^{\alpha}_{k} = 0$.
 Then the following choice of parameters introduces the multi-KP variables $t^\alpha_k$, $\alpha=1,\dots,N$, $k\geq 1$:

 where $\Upsilon^{\alpha\beta}_{kl}$ is a bilinear form obtained by expanding the holomorphic parts of the primitives of $d\Upsilon^{\alpha}_{k}$ at $p_\beta$.
-We refer to~\cite[Sections 3, 4, 5]{krichever2023quasiperiodicsolutionsuniversalhierarchy} for a detailed exposition; note that this construction can be enhanced to include more variables of ``discrete'' kind, cf. also a review in~\cite[Examples 2 and 3]{KricheverShiota}. \end{remark} \begin{remark} Krichever's differentials $\Omega^{\Kr,\bullet}_n$ can be interpreted as free fermion correlation functions of the Riemann surface, see e.g. \cite{Ooguri}.
+We refer to~\cite[Sections 3, 4, 5]{krichever2023quasiperiodicsolutionsuniversalhierarchy} for a detailed exposition; note that this construction can be enhanced to include more variables of ``discrete'' kind, cf. also a review in~\cite[Examples 2 and 3]{KricheverShiota}.
+We further discuss the KP case in Section~\ref{sec:discussion-formulations}. \end{remark} \begin{remark} Krichever's differentials $\Omega^{\Kr,\bullet}_n$ can be interpreted as free fermion correlation functions of the Riemann surface, see e.g. \cite{Ooguri}.
 Then the non-perturbative differentials $\Omega^{\np,\bullet}_n$ correspond to insertion of Zamolodchikov's operators \cite{Zamo} in the standard setup, or their generalizations in the case of generalized topological recursion. \end{remark}